d3spawn/netrunner/00-home-lab/README.md

 - Intentionally vulnerable machines
 - Authorized training or challenge platforms

-No testing is conducted against real-world systems, networks, or data without explicit permission.
+No testing is performed against real-world systems, networks, or data without explicit permission.
+This lab exists solely for education, experimentation, and defensive security learning.

 This lab exists solely for security learning, experimentation, and defensive skill development.